aric49/go-hacking/README.md

 # go-hacking
 A demo repository for my adventures hacking around in Go to get familiar with the language.
+This project serves almost no purpose aside from me experimenting with how to implement various functions in `Go` including standard syntax, CLI flags, and sourcing configuration from environment variables.
+If you are a Go learner or experienced programmer, ideas or feedback are welcome.

 ## How to Run: